 Cruise package options have exploded in recent times, a trend that shows no sign of letting up.
-Some of the best holiday options on a limited budget are now on the ocean.
 Previously the domain of older travellers, almost half of Australian cruisers are now under the age of 50.
 Australians spend over seven million days afloat each year, many bound for the South Pacific.
 A convenient cruising destination for Australians, it’s hard to beat hopping onboard a ship without the need to board an aircraft first.
-Papua New Guinea and New Zealand are perennial favourites.
 Others opt to fly to Europe or Central America to board ships bound for exotic Mediterranean or Caribbean ports.
 A water baby at heart, cruising holidays float my boat, what about yours?

 Many ships are essentially mini resorts with all the trappings like swimming pools (some with water and adventure parks), spas, fitness centres, movie theatres, shopping arcades, nightclubs, bars and restaurants aplenty.
 Others are more austere, like Lindbad Expeditions for example, allowing the location to take centre stage: think awe-inspiring destinations like the Galapagos Islands or Antarctica.